 Over the course of the next few minutes, we’ll take you on a scintillating journey into electric vehicles, plug-in hybrid electric vehicles, as well as conventional petrol and diesel vehicles.
 Our aim is that by the end of this piece, you gain a better understanding of different vehicle types, what makes them stand out, and what you might want to consider going for in the future.
-If this excites you, please sit back, relax and let us take you on a journey into the history, present, and future of cars.

 After all the interest and hype surrounding electric vehicles, the vast majority of us still need help understanding the basics of how and why electric vehicles work.
 Battery electric vehicles can also be referred to as all-electric vehicles, all have an electric motor instead of an internal combustion engine (ICE).

 Electric vehicles use a big traction battery pack to power the electric motor, and in order to work, your EV must be plugged into an electric vehicle supply equipment (EVSE).
-As the name implies, electric vehicles run on electricity, and they do not emit any exhaust from a tailpipe and do not contain any of the harmful liquid fuel components available in other types of vehicles.
+As the name implies, electric vehicles run on electricity, do not emit any exhaust from a tailpipe and do not contain any of the harmful liquid fuel components available in other types of vehicles.

 Some key components of all-electric vehicles include;